Nursing and midwifery

 - The Royal College of Midwives is the professional organisation and trade union for midwifery

-- The Nursing and Midwifery Council is the regulatory body for nurses and midwives; their website includes information about training and what to do once you are qualified.
+- The Nursing and Midwifery Council is the regulatory body for nurses and midwives; their website includes information about training and what to do once you are qualified

 Training

-- NHS Health Careers - Studying nursing
+- NHS Health Careers - How to become a nurse

 - If you already have a degree in a relevant subject you may be able to do the course in two years rather than three.
 Degree and diploma course applications are made through UCAS.